DigilabNLCR/BibleCitations/README.md

 ## Versions
 ### Current version: 1.0.0
-The current version is the first complete version published.
+- NOT COMPLETE YET, STILL IN THE PROCESS!!!
+Will be done by the end of August 2022 ;-) The current version is the first complete version published.
-- the search is executed via journal_fulldata.joblib file (contains python dictionary object); this has made the search process faster by about !!!!DOPLNIT!!!!
+- the search is executed via journals_fulldata.joblib file (contains python dictionary object); this has made the search process faster by about !!!!DOPLNIT!!!!
 - results of search executed on our data publiseh in [PUBLIC_RESULTS]()
 ### Previous versions
 #### 0.0.2